Synesso/scala-stellar-sdk/src/main/paradox/index.md

 access the Stellar network via Horizon instances to build and submit transactions, query the state of the network and stream updates.

-Scala developers may prefer to use this SDK because because it provides a more natural API for Scala developers than the official Java SDK
+Scala developers may prefer to use this SDK because it provides a more natural API for Scala developers than the official Java SDK

 The code throughout this documentation is compiled against Scala $scalaBinaryVersion$.